This HAS To Be Normal

 And so, perhaps in part because so many of us find the truth radical, politicians don't speak these truths.
 Maybe they're being savvy.
 Maybe they're being cowards.

-Either way, we should be able to say.
+Either way, we should be able to speak these "impossible" things.
 We aren't running for office; we don't need to be savvy to win over an electorate.
 Our only excuse can be cowardice.

 We should be able to say that a privileged large minority of the American population—mostly white, mostly male, mostly straight, mostly Christian—responds enthusiastically to the popular and traditional Americanized version of supremacy, the version that a century ago inspired the German kind.
 Not only do they respond positively but with unshakeable loyalty, a loyalty that abrogates all other loyalties—even the loyalty we have to observable reality, even the loyalty we bear to the report of our eyes and ears.
 We should be able to say that a party that espouses Nazi beliefs and worships a Nazi as their leader is a Nazi Party.